Paramodular Abelian Varieties of Odd Conductor: Mirages

-Let $W_n$ be as defined in Cor.\! \ref{step3}.
-We have $W=W_n$ because that Corollary and (ii) preclude the existence of a prime ramified in $\Q(W_{n+1})$ but unramified in $\Q(W_n)$.
-Now (ii), Cor.\! \ref{step3} and (\ref{RamInX}) imply that $T_X \subseteq \{p\} \cup T_E$.
+Let $W_n$ be as defined in Corollary \ref{step3}.
+Since that Corollary and (ii) preclude the existence of a prime ramified in $\Q(W_{n+1})$ but unramified in $\Q(W_n)$, we have $W=W_n$.
+Now (ii), Corollary \ref{step3} and (\ref{RamInX}) imply that $T_X \subseteq \{p\} \cup T_E$.
 In fact, $p \not\in T_E$ and $p$ must ramify in $\Q(X/W_{n-1})$.
 Otherwise, we contradict the minimality of $X$ by using fissility on (\ref{cansplit}) with $k = n-1$.